-Violent behaviour can be managed without prescribing unusually high doses of medicines.
-The minimum effective dose should be used and the British National Formulary (BNF) and BNF for Children recommendations for maximum doses should be adhered to unless exceptional circumstances arise.4

-When IM lorazepam is unavailable IM promethazine is recommended as the first line alternative for monotherapy.
+- 9.22 Violent behaviour can be managed without prescribing unusually high doses, of drugs.
+The minimum effective dose should be used and the British National Formulary (BNF) and BNF for Children recommendations for maximum doses should be adhered to unless exceptional circumstances arise. - 9.23 When IM lorazepam is unavailable IM promethazine is recommended as the first line alternative for monotherapy.

-8.9 CLINICAL MONITORING OF VITAL SIGNS
+10.0 CLINICAL MONITORING OF VITAL SIGNS